 We start by formally defining the MOO problem.
 An MOO is defined by $m$ losses $\ell_i:\R^d\rightarrow \R_+$, $i=1,\ldots,m$, or in vector form $\bell:\R^d\rightarrow\R^m_{+}$.
 We define a partial ordering on the loss space $\R^m_{+}$ by setting $\bell(\theta_1)\preceq\bell(\theta_2)$ if for all $i\in[m],\,\ell_i(\theta_1)\leq\ell_i(\theta_2)$.
 We define $\bell(\theta_1)\prec\bell(\theta_2)$ if $\bell(\theta_1)\preceq\bell(\theta_2)$ and for some $i\in[m], \ell_i(\theta_1)<\ell_i(\theta_2)$.
 We say that a point $\theta_1\in\R^d$ \emph{dominates} $\theta_2\in\R^d$ if $\bell(\theta_1)\prec\bell(\theta_2)$.

-If a point $\theta_1$ dominates $\theta_2$, then $\theta_1$ is clearly preferable, as it improves some objectives and is not worse on any other objective.
-Otherwise, the solutions present a certain trade-off and selecting between them requires additional information on the user preferences.
+If a point $\theta_1$ dominates $\theta_2$, then $\theta_1$ is clearly preferable, because it improves some objectives and is not worse on any other objective.
+Otherwise, solutions present a certain trade-off and selecting one specific solution requires additional information about the user preferences.
 A point that is not dominated by any other point is called \emph{Pareto optimal}.
 The set of all Pareto optimal points is called the \emph{Pareto front}.
-Since many modern machine learning models, e.g. deep neural networks, use non-convex optimization, one cannot expect global optimality.
+Since many modern machine learning models, e.g., deep neural networks, use non-convex optimization, one cannot expect global optimality.
 We call a point \emph{local Pareto optimal} if it is Pareto optimal in some open neighborhood of the point.

-The most straightforward approach to MOO is linear scalarization, where we define a new single loss ${\ell}_{\br}(\theta)=\sum_i r_i\ell_i(\theta)$ given a vector $\br\in\R^m_+$ of weights. \revision{One can then apply standard, single-objective optimization algorithms}.
-Linear scalarization has two major concerns.
+The most straightforward approach to MOO is linear scalarization (LS), where one defines a new single loss ${\ell}_{\br}(\theta)=\sum_i r_i\ell_i(\theta)$ given a vector $\br\in\R^m_+$ of weights. \revision{One can then apply standard, single-objective optimization algorithms}.
+LS has two major limitations.
 First, it can only reach the convex part of the Pareto front \cite[Chapter~4.7]{boyd2004convex}, as shown empirically in Figure~\ref{fig:toy}.
 Second, if one wishes to target a specific ray in loss space, specified by a preference vector, it is not clear which linear weights lead to that desired Pareto optimal point.